 Reexamination is the theme of Brown v.
 Board of Education by Brown University's James T. Patterson.44 The book is the first in a new series entitled "Pivotal Moments in American History," edited by historians David Hackett Fischer and James M. McPherson.
 Patterson's work sets a commendable standard for the volumes to come and is an appropriate choice to lead the series: surely, if any Supreme Court decision qualifies as "pivotal," it would be Brown v.
-Board of Education.45 The decision in Brown and associated cases affected the school systems of seventeen states and the District of Columbia,46 where racial segregation was required by law, and those of four states where segregation was permitted by local option.
+Board of Education.
+45 The decision in Brown and associated cases affected the school systems of seventeen states and the District of Columbia,46 where racial segregation was required by law, and those of four states where segregation was permitted by local option.
 Viewed more broadly, Brown undermined the legal foundations of the social structure of a great part of the nation.

 Nicely augmented by maps, tables, graphs and a six-page bibliographical essay and adequately documented by 24 pages of notes, the book's 236 pages of text accomplish four goals.
 First is an account of the Brown litigation itself and its aftermath, with emphasis on the Court's decision in 1954 (Brown I), the fashioning of a decree the following year (Brown II),47 and the emergence of massive resistance in some southern states to implementation of Brown.
-Except for those thoroughly familiar with American politics in the late 1950s and early 1960s, the pervasive and virulent hostility to the Court in many quarters and the degree of resistance depicted in chapter five ("Southern Whites Fight Back") may take a contemporary audience by surprise.
-The sulphurous public statements by even respectable persons in positions of leadership make most of the current Court's most vociferous critics seem gentle by comparison.
-Significant compliance with Brown began only in the wake of the Civil Rights Act of 1964 and the Elementary and Secondary Education Act of 1965, as well as restatements of Brown itself in decisions such as Griffin v.
-School Board of Prince Edward County, Green v.
-School Board of New Kent County, and Swann v.
-Charlotte-Mecklenburg Board of Education.48 Throughout, there is attention paid, not only to the major legal and political personalities involved, but also to the many "ordinary people" who were litigants at a time when a stand in favor of racial equality could be both unpopular and downright dangerous.
+Except for those thoroughly familiar with American politics in the late 1950s and early 1960s, the pervasive and virulent hostility to the Court in many quarters and the degree of resistance depicted

 In his book Brown v.
-Board of Education, James T. Patterson asserts that even with some resegregation, public schools in the states of the old Confederacy remain the most racially integrated in the nation, with public schools in northeast parts of the Midwest being the most racially segregated.
-Pictured are Denver.
-Colorado students being bused to their newly integrated school in the 1970s.
+Board of Education, James T. Patterson asserts that even with some resegregation, public schools in the states of the old Confederacy remain the most racially integrated in the nation, with public schools in the northeast and parts of the Midwest being the most racially segregated.
+Pictured are Denver, Colorado students being bused to their newly integrated school in the 1970s.